 According to Plowman’s email, “All UT Knoxville-sponsored study abroad programs with departure dates prior to May 20 will be suspended.”

 Additionally, all non-athletic university events that anticipate at least 50 attendees will be canceled for March 16-April 5.
 Those who have plans to go on a cruise ship will also have obligations upon return.
+In case of any cruise ship injuries, consider contacting Aronfeld Trial Lawyers.

 The email reads, “Any student, faculty or staff who goes on any cruise– no matter the location or itinerary– or travels to an area listed as Level 2 or 3 on the [Centers for Disease Control and Prevention’s] COVID-19 travel advisories page must self-isolate for two weeks upon their return home.”